JRasmusBm/git-workshop/02_what_is_a_commit.md

 git commit
 ```

-Write a commit message (you can write whatever you would like).
+We add a commit message describing the change and potentially why it was made.

 ```markdown
 Add a script with information about a number a